johanhaleby/javalin.github.io/pages/docs/docs.md

 ### EventStore Queries

 Since Occurrent builds on-top of existing databases it's ok, given that you know what you're doing<span>&#42;</span>, to use the strengths of these databases.
 One such strength is that typically databases have good querying support.
-Occurrent exposes this using the `EventStoreQueries` interface that an `EventStore` implementation may implement to expose querying capabilities.
+Occurrent exposes this with the `EventStoreQueries` interface that an `EventStore` implementation may implement to expose querying capabilities.
 For example:

 {% capture java %}